lukastaegert/sinon-auto-restore/README.md

 replacements are automatically passed to any `afterEach` function in scope and are thus restored on teardown.

 * `.stub()`
-    Replaces all own methods of an object with stubs.
+    Replaces all own methods of an object by stubs.
 * `.stub(n)`
-    Replaces all own and inherited methods of an object with stubs going up to `n` levels up the prototype chain.
+    Replaces all own and inherited methods of an object by stubs going up to `n` levels up the prototype chain.
 * `.stub('method1' <,'method2' <...>>)`
-    Replaces only the given methods with stubs.
+    Replaces only the given methods by stubs.
 * `.stub('method', replacementFunction)`
-    Replaces a given method with a stub with the provided functionality.
+    Replaces a given method by a stub with the provided functionality.
 * `.spy()`
     Spies on all own methods of an object.
 * `.spy(n)`